MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

 When you create the enrollment profile, you're asked to choose **Device enrollment with Company Portal**, **Account driven user enrollment**, or **Determine based on user choice**.

-For the specific enrollment steps, and its prerequisites, go to [Set up iOS/iPadOS user enrollment](../enrollment/ios-user-enrollment.md) and [Set up iOS/iPadOS device enrollment](../enrollment/ios-device-enrollment.md).
+For the specific enrollment steps, and its prerequisites, go to [Set up account driven user enrollment](../enrollment/apple-account-driven-user-enrollment.md) and [Set up iOS/iPadOS device enrollment](../enrollment/ios-device-enrollment.md).

 ---
 | Feature | Use this enrollment option when |